DGTV11/Nitrogen-OS/README.md

 *: Move files in disk image to any drive with the same Volume name and exFat format

-2: Check if you installed all required libraries (/Volumes/NitrogenOS/[NitrogenOS installlation]/README.txt)
+2: Check if you installed all required libraries (/Volumes/NitrogenOS/[NitrogenOS installlation]/README.txt) (If not all are installed, use pip3 install [library])

 3: Enjoy Nitrogen OS!